sage-code/eve/manual/types.md

 ## Polymorphic operators

-In mathematics there are very few operators: {+, -, ÷ , ⋅} that can operate with any kind of numbers: negative, positive, rational or Double.
-So the numeric operators are not very specific.
-This property of operators is called _"polymorphic"_ and is a problem for computer science.
+In mathematics there are very few operators: {+, -, / , * } that can operate with any kind of numbers: negative, positive, rational or real.
+Operators are not bound to specific data types.
+Therefore these operators are called _"polymorphic"_.

-Some languages define different operators for  Integers and floating decimal numbers.
-For example in OCaml the operator "/" can divide  Integers while "/." can divide floating numbers.
-This is unexpected for a mathematician.
-Therefore EVE languages is using polymorphic operators.
+Some languages define different operators for  Integers and Floating decimal numbers.
+For example in OCaml the operator "/" can divide  Integers while "/." can divide Floating point decimal numbers.
+This is unexpected for a mathematician who is expecting to use one single operator for division.

-Operators are mapped to functions.
+In EVE, operators are mapped to functions.
 To design polymorphic operators we overload the function signature using type dispatch.
-The dispatch is happening by left side operand first, this is the leading operand.
+The dispatch is using left side operand first, this is the leading operand.
 For unary operators there is only right side operand so this becomes the leading operand.

 ## Ordinal type